What Is a Visual Schedule?

 If prompting is needed, stand behind the student and provide the minimum prompting necessary to assist the student in transitioning from one activity to the next.
 Standing behind the student allows the student to see themselves doing it rather than a staff member doing it for them.
 Use only necessary speech when transitioning as this will assist in achieving independence in schedule use (e.g., If a student is transitioning to the math area, the staff will say “Math” instead of “Johnny, look at your schedule.
 It says it is time for Math.
 What do we do when it says Math?”).
 Then assist the student in transitioning to the appropriate area and showing them where to put their technology so they will notice when the next event/activity pops up on the screen.
 Provide prompts as needed for student success.

 Positivity Visual Schedules should be used routinely and consistently throughout the day at each transition.
-Once a student can follow a schedule, then you should teach the student systematically how to cope with changes in their schedule.
+Once a student can follow a schedule, you should teach the student systematically how to cope with changes in their schedule.

-If there is a temporary change to the schedule one day, such as an assembly, the teacher should review this change with the student at the beginning of the day before the new event/activity shows up on their Positivity Visual Schedule.
+If there is a temporary change to the schedule one day, such as an assembly, the service provider should review this change with the student at the beginning of the day before the new event/activity shows up on their Positivity Visual Schedule.
 In an ideal world, we would be able to prepare our students for every change; however, sometimes we know things will come up that may change a schedule at a moment’s notice.

 Before these real-time changes occur, you should train the students by using a “Schedule Change” card.
 These cards can be created in SymbolStix PRIME and printed to indicate a change in routine.
 A Social Narrative about changes in the schedule may also be helpful.
 See the Social Narrative Guide for more information.